Billy-Dickson/blog.dickson.me.uk/_pages/about.md

 ---

 ### Occupation
-I've worked in the Information Technology field for many years, 25 years at [Edinburgh Napier University](https://www.napier.ac.uk).
+I've worked in the Information Technology field for many years, 25 years of which at [Edinburgh Napier University](https://www.napier.ac.uk).
+If you buy me a coffee, I'll happily tell you all about the good, the bad, and the ugly of working in academia.

 I started my new job this year on 7th March 2022, It was definitely time for me to move on, and I'm glad I did.
-If you buy me a coffee, I'll tell you all about it.
 ### Marital Status
 Long time partner, now my wife from 31st October 2006, yes I know its Halloween, but that's the way we roll.
 ### Family